byronwall/excel-site/_posts/2018-11-24-extracting-text.md

 Pro Tip: use `LEFT`, `RIGHT` and `MID` to extract parts of your text.

 Extracting a subset of text is a common task when working with text.
 It's so common that Excel provides 3 functions for the most common operations.
 The 3 functions allow you to extract text from the start, end or middle of a string.
 These functions are quite helpful when you have text that is fixed width.
 That is, when you have text which is structured the same across multiple cells.
-Social seucirt numbers are a common example, but it could just as easily be a functional location from an SAP export.
+Social security numbers are a common example, but it could just as easily be a functional location from an SAP export.

 ```txt
 =LEFT("text", 2)